Clean, Robust Alkali Sources by Intercalation within Highly-Oriented Pyrolytic Graphite: Fabrication and Operation

 The structure and dimensions of IHOPG are fairly well known \cite{Salzano1966}.
 IHOPG has several different stable structures with different stoichiometric ratios.
 The structure with the most intercalated material has the formula XC$_8$, corresponding to 0.89 g of rubidium for each gram of carbon.
-However, our loaded samples contain more rubidium than this, with a 110 mg HOPG gaining 100-220 mg of rubidium.
+However, our loaded samples usually gain more mass than this, with a 110 mg HOPG gaining 100-220 mg of rubidium.
 The expansion in size is also larger than predicted by the expected structure: the known thickness difference between pure and maximally intercalated HOPG is 68\%--much less than the 100-200\% increases observed in our samples.
-These data strongly suggest that additional rubidium is making its way between the layers of the HOPG, pushing them further apart and adding more rubidium mass to the dispensers than would be expected in a pure intercalation.
+In addition, IHOPGs exposed to air for long periods tend to expand further, with layers splitting apart as the rubidium oxidizes.
+These observations strongly suggest that additional rubidium is making its way between the layers of the HOPG, pushing them further apart and adding more rubidium to the dispensers than expected in a pure intercalation.

-Once the HOPGs are loaded with rubidium, they are placed in a vacuum chamber and heated in order to liberate the intercalated rubidium.
+Once the HOPGs are loaded, they are placed in a vacuum chamber and heated in order to liberate the intercalated rubidium.
 The IHOPGs begin emitting rubidium vapor when heated over some activation temperature, which varies somewhat from sample to sample.
-Typical activation temperatures range from 125-160 \textcelsius.
+Typical activation temperatures range from 125-160 \textcelsius, and seems to roughly correlate with the amount of intercalated rubidium.
 Additional heating over the activation temperature increases the emission rate.
 Dispensers rapidly plate rubidium onto nearby glass at temperatures of 250 \textcelsius.
 A newly loaded dispenser held at 250 \textcelsius\ depleted itself in about 72 hours, implying a rate of 2-3 milligrams per hour at that temperature.
-A different IHOPG sample emitted no measurable rubidium over a 12 hour period at 150 \textcelsius, but at 170 \textcelsius, it produced observable fluorescence in a small chamber after about 10 minutes, suggesting an output rate of about 0.5 nanograms per hour.
+A different IHOPG sample emitted no measurable rubidium over a 12 hour period at 150 \textcelsius, but at 170 \textcelsius, it produced enough rubidium to observe laser-induced fluorescence in a small chamber after about 10 minutes, suggesting an output rate of about 0.5 nanograms per hour, taking into account the laser power and the sensitivity of the infrared scope.
 Our attempts to measure rubidium vapor emitted from IHOPGs at room temperature under vacuum have all been below the detection limit.